Monopoles and Landau-Ginzburg Models I: Abstract

 \section{Abstract}

-The end point of this series of papers is to construct the monopole Floer homology for any pair $(Y,\omega)$, where $Y$ is a compact oriented 3-manifold with toroidal boundary and $\omega$ is a suitable closed 2-form.
+The endpoint of this series of papers is to construct the monopole Floer homology for any pair $(Y,\omega)$, where $Y$ is a compact oriented 3-manifold with toroidal boundary and $\omega$ is a suitable closed 2-form.
 In the first paper, we exploit the framework of the gauged Landau-Ginzburg models to address two model problems for the (perturbed) Seiberg-Witten moduli spaces on either $\C\times\Sigma$ or $\HH^2_+\times\Sigma$, where $\Sigma$ is any compact Riemann surface of genus $\geq 1$.
-Our first result states that any finite energy solution to the perturbed equations on $\C\times\Sigma$ is necessarily trivial.
-The second asserts that any small energy solutions on $\HH^2_+\times\Sigma$ necessarily have energy decay exponentially in the spatial direction.
+Our first result states that finite energy solutions to the perturbed equations on $\C\times\Sigma$ are necessarily trivial.
+The second states that small energy solutions on $\HH^2_+\times\Sigma$ necessarily have energy decaying exponentially in the spatial direction.
 These results will lead eventually to the compactness theorem in the second paper \cite{Wang20}.